RubixML/ML/docs/learner.md

 Most estimators have the ability to be trained with data.
 These estimators are called *Learners* and require training before they are can make predictions.
 Training is the process of feeding data to the learner so that it can formulate a generalized function that maps future samples to good predictions.

 ### Train a Learner
-To train an learner pass it a training dataset:
+To train a learner pass it a training dataset:
 ```php
 public train(Dataset $training) : void
 ```